JustineLuys/oaktree-exam-nextjs/README.md

 git clone https://github.com/JustineLuys/oaktree-exam-nextjs.git
 cd oaktree-exam-nextjs
-npm install, npm run dev
+npm install to install dependencies, npm run dev to run the app

+## Server Actions

+Server actions are used to communicate to the backend API (Python Fast API) to maximize the use of revalidatePath and redirection